 Commitment to Diversity

 I believe that all students have the potential to creatively contribute to the biological sciences, especially if they feel accepted and included.
-I am strongly committed to the success of under-represented minority, LGBTQ, and first-generation students, as well as building diversity competency for all students.
+I am strongly committed to the success of underrepresented, LGBTQ, and first-generation students, as well as building diversity competency for all students.
 As a graduate mentor, I try to help all students build strategies and skills for navigating a career in the sciences.
-I am active on campus in changing the campus climate to be more diverse, inclusive, and equitable.
-Please look at the bottom of the page for resources that I have gathered for promoting diversity and inclusion.
+I am active on campus in working towards improving the campus climate to be more diverse, inclusive, and equitable.

 I am interested in working with curious, motivated students who are interested in developing their own questions that fit within the broader framework of the lab.
 If you are interested in applying to work in my lab, please be prepared to send me the following information: